Texas Betting Sites: When Will Texas Sportsbooks Launch? | July 2025

 1989: Casino cruises, which offer casino games once the ship reaches international waters, begin docking in Texas ports.
 Raffles are legalized as charitable fundraisers.
 However, cash prizes are not permitted.

-1933: Pari-Mutuel wagering is legalized in Texas, designed to help generate revenue during the Great Depression.
-Currently, there are three class-one racetracks operating in the state - Lone Star Park in Grand Prairie, Retama Park in Selma, and Sam Houston Race Park in Houston.
+1933: Pari-mutuel wagering is legalized in Texas, designed to help generate revenue during the Great Depression.
+Currently, three class-one racetracks are operating in the state - Lone Star Park in Grand Prairie, Retama Park in Selma, and Sam Houston Race Park in Houston.
 Gillespie County Fair in Fredericksburg operates as a class-three facility.
 There are also three greyhound tracks offering pari-mutuel, although only one, Gulf Greyhound Park, offers live racing.
 There is simulcast wagering available at Gulf Coast Racing and Valley Race Park.

 1903: All forms of gambling, including pari-mutuel wagering, are outlawed in Texas.
 The Texas State Fair and Rodeo, which built its product around horse racing, ceases to operate.